Hausdorff dimension of the arithmetic sum of self-similar sets: Final remarks

 \section{Final remarks}

 The main result of this paper is that $K_1+K_2$ is either a self-similar set or a unique attractor of some IIFS.
 However, to calculate the dimension of $K_1+K_2$ is difficult, especially the IIFS case.
 As in this case, we should consider the limit points of $E$ as well as the separation condition.
 Ignoring either of them may hinder the calculation of the dimension of $K_1+K_2$.
 In fact, even finding all the Matchings is not a trivial task.
-On the other hand, we may implement the Vitali process if the IIFS has overlaps, see \cite[Theorem 3.1]{M}.
-However, this method is very complicated and generally it is impossible to implement this idea.
+On the other hand, we may implement the Vitali process if the IIFS has overlaps, see \cite[Theorem 3.1]{Moran}, this process is complicated.
 Ngai and Tong \cite{NT} gave a dimensional formula of $J_0$ under the so-called weak separation condition, but it is still not easy to check this condition generally.
+Some techniques of \cite{Hochman} are useful to analyze the Hausdorff dimension of self-similar sets.